damitasalmon/field-notes/docs/azure-soc-honeynet.md

 ![Architecture Diagram](./assets/images/soc-honeynet/topology-diagram-2.png)

 !!! note
-    This is a not a necessarily complete walk-though but it is a more detailed iteration of the Github repo.
-This page is a work in progress and the documentation for this lab is obnoxiously long.
-Click on images to expand.
+    This is a not a necessarily complete walk-though but it is a more detailed iteration of the Github/Gitlab repo.
+This page is a work in progress and the documentation for this lab is obnoxiously long. **Click on images to expand.
+**
 ## Overview

 In this project, I built a small-scale honeynet and SOC in Azure.
 Log Analytics was used to ingest logs from various sources that Microsoft Sentinel would leverage to build attack maps, trigger alerts, and create incidents.
 Microsoft Defender for Cloud was used as a data source for LAW and to assess the VM configuration relative to regulatory frameworks/security controls.
 I configured log collection on the insecure environment, set security metrics then observed the environment for 24 hours.
 After investigating the incidents that Microsoft Sentinel generated during that period, security controls were applied to address the incidents and harden the environment based on recommendations from Microsoft Defender.
 After a second 24-hour observation new metrics were collected on the environment post-remediation.